 We suggest staying away from the smaller drivers.
 They’re outdated, and they’re typically only used in poor-quality headsets.
 With that being said, plenty of low-quality headsets boast that they use 50-mm neodymium drivers.

-What you want to look for is anything that says they’re custom-tuned.
+You’ll want to look for anything that says they’re custom-tuned.
 Drivers don’t typically arrive at a manufacturer’s warehouse set up for high-quality audio.
 It’s usually up to the manufacturer to tune the drivers to meet their standards.
-If you buy from a reputable brand, that isn’t a problem.
-Always check with lesser known brands, though.
+If you buy from a reputable brand, that shouldn’t be a problem.
+Always check with lesser-known brands, though.

 Proprietary drivers are almost always high-quality.
 Most cheap companies don’t bother to make their own drivers, and they certainly don’t pay the extra money necessary to patent them if they do.
 If a company claims to use proprietary drivers, you can rest assured that they’ll produce high-quality sound.

 3.5-mm audio jacks are compatible with most systems, but they often require a separate adapter to use their mics on PC.
 USB connectors are compatible with a lot of different systems, and they usually only require a single USB port.
 However, console players will probably feel a little restricted by these types of headsets.
-Modern consoles have 3.5-mm jacks in their controllers, but the USB ports are all on the actual systems.
-So, you have to sit closer to your console to use these types of headsets.
+Modern consoles have 3.5-mm jacks in their controllers, but the USB ports are all on the systems themselves, so you’ll have to sit closer to your console to use these types of headsets.

 You also have to consider the battery life of a wireless headset.
-Since there aren’t any power cords supplying them with energy, they have to utilize an internal battery. almost all headsets have a battery that’s capable of letting the average gamer play several sessions without charging, but hardcore gamers might need very long-lasting batteries to accommodate all of their lengthy gaming binges.
-Charge times can vary between models, but most require a solid two hours or longer to get a full charge.
+Since there aren’t any power cords supplying them with energy, they have to utilize an internal battery.
+Almost all headsets have a battery that’s capable of letting the average gamer play for several sessions without charging, but hardcore gamers might need very long-lasting batteries to accommodate all of their lengthy gaming binges.
+Charge times can vary between models, but most require a solid two hours or longer for a full charge.

 In solo games, surround sound does the same thing, but it simply makes games more immersive.
 When birds are flying over your in-game avatar’s head, it’ll sound as if there are birds actually flying above you.
 It’s honestly the best way to experience the cinematic experiences that game developers tend to focus on.

 However, surround sound isn’t a necessity.
-It helps, but stereo audio is just as capable of providing a similar experience.
-You won’t hear sounds in a 360 degree arc, but stereo sound will differentiate between your right and left.
+It certainly helps, but stereo audio is just as capable of providing a similar experience.
+You won’t hear sounds in a 360-degree arc, but stereo sound will still differentiate between left and right.
 It’s a lot more immersive than mono sound, and it’s a lot cheaper to produce than surround sound.
 It’s still better to get a surround sound headset, though.

 The majority of decent headsets have a frequency response that picks up sounds as low as 20Hz, and they can usually pick up sounds that are as high 20,000Hz.
-That’s perfectly fine for the vast majority of games and music.
-In general, a wider range is more preferable, but you’re unlikely to actually use anything that is drastically more varied than that.
+This is perfectly fine for the vast majority of games and music.
+In general, a wider range is more preferable, but you’re unlikely to actually use anything that is drastically more varied.

 All you have to do is look for a headset that can respond to frequencies between 20Hz and 20,000Hz.
-That’ll provide you with a very balanced experience, and it won’t cost a premium price.
+That’ll provide you with a very balanced experience, without costing a premium price.

-Noise cancelling is usually a great feature, but it can be a drawback for a select few.
+Noise-canceling is usually a great feature, but it can be a drawback for a select few.
 It definitely helps to keep all of the annoying background noise out of your ears while you play, but it completely isolates you from your real-world environment.
-That can be detrimental if you have to constantly listen for your kids or spouse.
+In that regard, this can be detrimental if you have to constantly listen out for your kids or spouse.

-The noise cancelling feature works by creating a perfect seal between your ears and a headset’s ear cups.
-That seal prevents noise from coming through to your ears.
-It also keeps all of the sound from your games trapped inside of the ear cups.
-So, it usually makes it less annoying for people around you, too.
+The noise-canceling feature works by creating a perfect seal between your ears and a headset’s ear cups.
+That seal prevents noise from permeating through to your ears, while also keeping all of the sounds from your games trapped within the ear cups.
+In that way, it usually makes it less annoying for people around you, too.

 If a headset doesn’t have audio controls located somewhere on it, we don’t recommend buying it.
 You’ll have to adjust your audio very frequently, and you need to be able to access your controls quickly.
 If a headset doesn’t have any way to adjust its audio, you really shouldn’t buy it.
 That’s a blatant rip off.

-Being able to customize your headset via software isn’t necessary, but it’s a really nice feature.
-A lot of modern headsets use RGB lighting, and being able to change what color a headset’s lights are adds a lot to its overall package.
+Being able to customize your headset via software isn’t necessary, but it’s a nice feature to have.
+A lot of modern headsets use RGB lighting, and being able to change the color of a headset’s lights adds a lot to its overall package.

-Some software even allows you to fine-tune your headset to produce the type of audio that you want.
+Some software even allows you to fine-tune your headset to produce the specific type of audio that you want.
 This is usually only available with expensive headsets, but it’s a great feature to have, and it’s definitely worth paying a premium price for.
-Being able to change RGB lighting is often found on budget headsets, though.
-So, this is still a feature that fits into the budget theme of this guide.
+Being able to change RGB lighting is often found on budget headsets, though, making it a feature that fits well among the budget theme of this guide.

-With budget headsets, you’ll usually only be able to adjust how long the arms are to secure a tight fit.
-However, it’s not incredibly rare that manufacturers will add rotating ear cups, removable mics, and detachable cords, and all of those features add to how adjustable a headset is.
+With budget headsets, you’ll usually only be able to adjust the length of the arms to secure a tight fit.
+That said, it’s not incredibly rare that manufacturers will add rotating ear cups, removable mics, and detachable cords, and all of those features add to how adjustable a headset is.